 Vegetarian, Vegan and Meals Without Meat

-Eating vegan or vegetarian at a meal every now and then can help you lower your cholesterol and may reduce your risk for cardiovascular diseases.
-And unlike a strict vegetarian diet, mixing in some meatless meals won’t require you to give up your carnivorous ways.
+Eating a plant-based meal every now and then can help you lower your cholesterol and improve your heart health.
+And unlike a strict vegan or vegetarian diet, mixing in some meatless meals won’t require you to give up your carnivorous ways.

 What’s the deal with meatless meals?

-Well, it seems that leaving out the meat every now and then is good for you.
+Well, it seems that leaving out the meat is good for you.
 In fact, it could help lower your cholesterol and reduce your risk for cardiovascular disease.
-And best of all, this semi-vegetarian or flexitarian eating style doesn’t require you to completely give up your carnivorous ways.
+Best of all, a semi-vegetarian or flexitarian eating style doesn’t require you to completely give up your carnivorous ways.
 You can totally eat lean meat – just less of it!
 We’ll let the experts explain.

 Expert Tip #1: